 [4.60.1] The image from CHS at shows the southern end of East Derby and its small commercial enclave by the river.
 The photograph probably dates to the 1890s, based on the box car that we think says HRR.
 That road would be leased by the NYNH&H in 1892 and its rolling stock re-lettered for the new owner sometime thereafter.
 We were never really sure of the orientation of this photo until we matched the tall smokestack of the Derby Lumber Co. with the image on the 1898 bird's-eye map at .
-This helps to clarify that the track all the way to the right is the NRR and the ones in the foreground are the NH&D. They cross at Derby Jct. to the far right.
+The photo looks south, the track all the way to the right is the NRR and the ones in the foreground are the NH&D. They cross at Derby Jct. to the far right, just before the bridge.
 In the far left one can see the coal transfer that passed over the tracks of both railroad companies, themselves on trestle in this marshy area.
 The image at comes from the Illustrated Review of the Naugatuck Valley [p26] and is a wonderful corroboration of the bird's-eye map, showing W.B.
 Bristol's coal plant in better detail with its "automatic railway, built in 1886" running overhead.
-The photo shows a northward view view of the plant.
+The photo shows a northward view of the plant.
+The images at and show the iconic Hallock & Co. cement operation.
 Steamboats and barges had tied up since the 1840s at the Derby docks landing and pioneering electric freight service service was briefly provided from here to Birmingham and Ansonia: see below at MP 4.66.2.
-The trolley track was later cut back to the causeway bridge that can be seen on the full 1898 map.
+The trolley track was later cut back to the causeway bridge that can be seen on the full 1898 map. [rev110520]

 [4.60.2] This panoramic CHS photo puts a somewhat different perspective on Derby Jct.
 The shot was apparently taken from atop High St. in East Derby.
 In the bottom at river level, the Derby Jct. triple bridge is seen through the trees.
 In the center, the Extension, now the double-tracked Maybrook line, heads west across the Housatonic River.
 To the right, one sees the Birmingham spur along the river's east bank.
 The 'lumber' sign is prominent and the advertising card image to the right shows it belongs to the United Lumber & Supply Co. that was apparently the predecessor of the later Housatonic Lumber.
 In the distance on the card, a train on the Extension crosses into Shelton.